-Duke Energy Indiana LLC's ("Duke Energy Indiana" or the "Company") vegetation management goal is to balance the need for reliable electrical service with cost-effective vegetation management practices.
+Duke Energy Indiana's vegetation management goal is to balance the need for reliable electrical service with cost-effective vegetation management practices.

-The primary objective of the Duke Energy Indiana Vegetation Management Program is to control the growth of incompatible vegetation along Duke Energy Indiana's electric infrastructure to help provide reliable service to its customers.
-This is accomplished by using qualified personnel to monitor the condition of the utility rights-of-way and by initiating various vegetation management practices to reduce or eliminate incompatible growth.
-This integrated vegetation management program is essential in providing reliable electric service by ensuring that trees, brush, and vines near or within rights-of-way are periodically pruned or taken down to help reduce outages and risks near the Company's facilities.
+The primary objective of the Duke Energy Indiana Vegetation Management Program is to control the growth of incompatible vegetation along its electric facilities to help provide reliable service to our customers.
+This is accomplished by using qualified personnel to monitor the condition of the utility rights-of-way and then initiating various vegetation control practices to reduce, manage, or eliminate incompatible growth.
+This integrated vegetation management program is essential in providing reliable electric service by ensuring that trees, brush, and vines near or within rights-of-way are periodically pruned or taken down to help reduce outages and risks near the company's facilities.

-The consistent implementation of industry accepted vegetation management practices reduces the likelihood of tree and power line conflicts, as well as service interruptions, and promotes full utilization of the operating system.
+The consistent implementation of industry accepted vegetation management practices reduces the likelihood of tree and power line conflicts, as well as service interruptions, and allows for the full utilization of the operating system.